 Not every speed fix has the same ROI.
 The goal is to get the most conversion improvement from the least development investment.
 Here are the five highest-impact fixes in order of effort-to-impact ratio.

 For compression before uploading: Squoosh (free, browser-based) and TinyPNG are the most practical tools.
-For batch processing existing Shopify images, TinyIMG is the most capable Shopify app for the job — free plan covers 50 optimizations, paid plans handle bulk library processing.
+For batch processing existing Shopify images, TinyIMG is the most capable Shopify app for the job, free plan covers 50 optimizations, paid plans handle bulk library processing.
 Images can make up 60–80% of total page weight.
 This fix alone can cut LCP by 1–2 seconds on image-heavy stores.

-Uninstall any app you haven't actively used in the past 90 days — even if it's free.
+Uninstall any app you haven't actively used in the past 90 days, even if it's free.
 Installed but inactive apps still load scripts.
 For apps you keep, check whether they support page-specific loading.
 A review widget only needs to load on product pages.
 A cart upsell app only needs to load on cart and product pages.
 Configuration options for this vary by app, but many support it if you look.

 Each app adds an average of 200–500 milliseconds of load time.
 Cutting 5 apps typically recovers 1–2.5 seconds.
+For the full framework on pricing each app against both its fee and its speed cost, see the guide to Shopify app bloat.

 Shopify themes built after 2021 typically have lazy loading enabled by default.
-If your store is on an older theme, check your theme settings or the theme code for loading="lazy" attributes on image tags.
-This is a 30-minute check that can improve initial load time by 0.5–1 second on image-heavy pages.
+If your store is on an older theme, check your theme settings or the theme code for

 This requires theme development work.
 Best addressed during a theme refresh rather than as a standalone project.
 If you're already doing development work, ask your developer to run a render-blocking audit as part of the scope.